 CARIBBEAN CRUISE, PLUS FLORIDA-ALABAMA ROAD TRIP Jan 2010: Mike & Sandy attended a financial seminar held on a cruise ship, with many investment advisors as speakers.
 The ship visited 3 ports, but unusually cold weather was a damper.
 Back on land, Mike & Sandy visited some old California friends who've moved to Florida, and then some of Mike's relatives (including a 95 year old aunt) in Alabama.
 Mike also visited the cemetery where his Mother and Father are buried.

 OREGON - WASHINGTON ROAD TRIP 2009: Mike & Sandy headed north to visit friends in eastern Washington State.
-They added lots of sightseeing - some natural (Oregon coast, Crater Lake, Olympic Peninsula) and some man-made (Grand Coulee Dam, Boeing 747 factory).
+They included lots of sightseeing - some natural (Oregon coast, Crater Lake, Olympic Peninsula) and some man-made (Grand Coulee Dam, Boeing 747 factory).
 We have a photo of teenager Sandy at Vidae Falls, so we checked to see if it had changed.
-An air museum in Oregon with the Spruce Goose, and one of the enormous hangers used by blimps in WW II were interesting.
+An air museum in Oregon with the Spruce Goose, and one of the enormous hangers used by blimps in WW II, were interesting.
 The Oregon coast's Cannon Beach is a beautiful vacation spot, and the Olympic Peninsula's Lake Quinault Lodge (similar to Yosemite's Ahwanee Lodge) takes you back in time.
 Mt.
 St. Helens was interesting before stopping by Seattle's public fish market, the Space Needle, and the "Sleepless in Seattle" houseboat.
 A tour of Boeing's 747 assembly plant was astonishing.
 With friends Jerry and Kathy, Sandy and Mike visited Grand Coulee Dam, and later had lunch with a nephew Sandy hadn't seen in 30 years.
 Heading south, the northwest California redwoods are huge, and always impressive.

 A few of our cruise pictures are here!